-Prior to Building Permit Issuance
+Prior to Building Permit Issuance:

-- 30. Mitigation Measure BIO-3: The Project Applicant shall retain a qualified biologist to conduct a 30-day pre-construction survey for burrowing owl.
+- 27. Mitigation Measure BIO-3: The Project Applicant shall retain a qualified biologist to conduct a 30-day pre-construction survey for burrowing owl.
 The results of the single one-day survey shall be submitted to the City prior to obtaining a grading permit.
 If burrowing owl are not detected during the pre-construction survey, no further mitigation is required.
-If burrowing owl are detected during the pre-construction survey, the Project Applicant and a qualified consulting biologist will be required to prepare and submit for approval a burrowing owl-relocation program. - 31.
-Mitigation Measure BIO-4: In accordance with MSHCP provisions limiting the use of exotic and invasive plant species, the Project's landscape plan shall exclude invasive species such as, but

-- not limited to crimson fountain grass (Pennisetum setaceum), pampas grass (Cortaderia selloana), giant reed (Arundo donax), tree of heaven (Ailanthus altissima), eucalyptus, and other ornamental landscape elements on the list of exotic invasive plants utilized by the Riverside Conservation Authority which have to potential to spread into adjoining, downstream, or nearby areas. - 32.
+If burrowing owl are detected during the pre-construction survey, the Project Applicant and a qualified consulting biologist will be required to prepare and submit for approval a burrowing owl-relocation program. - 28.
+Mitigation Measure BIO-4: In accordance with MSHCP provisions limiting the use of exotic and invasive plant species, the Project's landscape plan shall exclude invasive species such as, but not limited to crimson fountain grass (Pennisetum setaceum), pampas grass (Cortaderia selloana), giant reed (Arundo donax), tree of heaven (Ailanthus altissima), eucalyptus, and other ornamental landscape elements on the list of exotic invasive plants utilized by the Riverside Conservation Authority which have to potential to spread into adjoining, downstream, or nearby areas. - 29.
 Mitigation Measure BIO-5: The Project Applicant shall demonstrate to the City of Riverside that applicable federal and State resource agency permits have been obtained, or that authorization from the agency is not required.
-These agencies include: U.S. Army Corps of Engineers, California Department of Fish and Wildlife, and the Santa Ana Regional Water Quality Control Board - 33.
-Mitigation Measure TRA-1: Prior to issuance of the first building permit by the City of Riverside, the Project Applicant shall pay a Project Fair Share fee of 0.16 percent of the \$61,583,924.03 total cost toward the City's bicycle and pedestrian projects and mitigation bank study.
-The Project Fair Share Cost equates to \$97,078.68 and shall be paid to the City of Riverside by the Project Applicant.
-The mitigation amount is a maximum and shall be confirmed by the City of Riverside prior to issuance of the first building permit by the City. - 34.
-Construction plans submitted for Plan Check review shall include a copy of these Conditions of Approval. - 35.
+These agencies include: U.S. Army Corps of Engineers, California Department of Fish and Wildlife, and the Santa Ana Regional Water Quality Control Board - 30.
+Mitigation Measure TRA-1: The Project Applicant shall pay a Project Fair-Share fee of 0.20 percent of the \$61,583,924.03 total cost toward the City's bicycle and pedestrian projects and mitigation bank study.
+The Project Fair-Share Cost equates to \$121,435.63 and shall be paid to the City of Riverside by the Project Applicant.
+The mitigation amount is a maximum and shall be confirmed by the City of Riverside prior to payment.
+The Project will pay the required fair-share contribution by the date of issuance of the first grading permit or within one year of entitlement, whichever comes first. - 31.
+Construction plans submitted for Plan Check review shall include a copy of these Conditions of Approval. - 32.
 Construction plans submitted for Plan Check review should specify the location, design and color of all domestic water meters, backflow preventers, and all on- and off-site utility cabinets subject to Planning Division and Public Utilities' review and approval.
-The visibility of such facilities shall be minimized and include use of the smallest equipment possible, be painted green, and include of some form of screening including but not limited to berming, landscaping, and/or installation of a screen wall. - 36.
+The visibility of such facilities shall be minimized and include use of the smallest equipment possible, be painted green, and include of some form of screening including but not limited to berming, landscaping, and/or installation of a screen wall. - 33.
 Landscape and Irrigation Plans shall be submitted for Planning staff approval.
 Design modifications may be required as deemed necessary.
 Separate applications and filing fees are required.
 The following shall be included: - a.
-All landscaping fronting onto the perimeter streets shall consist of tiered plant materials, subject to Planning Staff review and approval. - 37.
-Fence and Wall Plan: Revise the submitted fence and wall plan such that the plan provided incorporates the following changes: - a) Retaining walls shall match the materials of the block walls along the sides and front of the project site.
+All landscaping fronting onto the perimeter streets shall consist of tiered plant materials, subject to Planning Staff review and approval; and - b.
+A band of decorative paving shall be incorporated at each main project driveway entrance. - 34.
+Fence and Wall Plan: Revise the submitted fence and wall plan such that the plan provided incorporates the following changes: - a.
+Retaining walls shall match the materials of the block walls along the sides and front of the project site.